rosnikv/jekyll-now/wp-log/_posts/2014-01-27-google-acquires-artificial-intelligence-startup-deepmind-for-more-than-500m.md

 ---

 Artificial Intelligence rules!!
-Imagine about a system that thinks :) Hope the tech gaint and Deep mind together come up with some thing new !! #Deep_Learning
+Imagine about a system that thinks :) Hope the tech giant and Deep mind together come up with some thing new !! #Deep_Learning

 *link: https://rosnikv92.wordpress.com/2014/01/27/google-acquires-artificial-intelligence-startup-deepmind-for-more-than-500m/